 The assessment of any impairment on property, plant and equipment, right-of-use asset and intangible assets other than goodwill is dependent upon estimates of recoverable amounts.
-As the recoverable amount is the higher of fair value less costs of disposal and value in use, management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset-specific risks.
-No impairment conditions are noted as at July 31, 2021 as stated in notes 10 and 11 of the financial statements.
+As the recoverable amount is the higher of fair value less costs of disposal ("FVLCS") and value in use ("VIU"), management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset-specific risks.
+No impairment was recognized on any intangible assets with finite useful lives as no impairment indicators became known during the nine months ended July 31, 2022 as stated in Note 10 and Note 11 of the interim condensed consolidated financial statements.